alpacahq/alpaca-docs/content/api-references/market-data-api/stock-pricing-data/historical.md

 {{< hint info >}}
-**Introducing the symbol_as_of parameter**
+**Introducing the asof parameter**

-The symbol_as_of date parameter allows for querying for symbol data before it was renamed.
+The asof date parameter allows for querying for symbol data before it was renamed.

 For example: FB was renamed to META on 2022-06-09.
-Querying META with an symbol_as_of date after 2022-06-09 will also yield FB data.
+Querying META with an asof date after 2022-06-09 will also yield FB data.

 The special value of "-" means symbol mapping is skipped, and the data is returned as it was valid at its time.
-The same happens if the queried symbol is not found on the given symbol_as_of date.
-Querying FB symbol with an symbol_as_of date after 2022-06-09 will only return data with the FB ticker, not with META.
-But with an symbol_as_of date before 2022-06-09, META will also be returned (as FB).
+The same happens if the queried symbol is not found on the given asof date.
+Querying FB symbol with an asof date after 2022-06-09 will only return data with the FB ticker, not with META.
+But with an asof date before 2022-06-09, META will also be returned (as FB).
 {{</hint>}}

 ## **Trades**